 Urinary reflux, also called vesicoureteral reflux (VUR), describes backward flow of urine through the ureters that run from the kidneys to the bladder.
 Urinary reflux can be present either at birth (primary) or develop as the child grows (secondary).

 Primary urinary reflux is more common than secondary.
 Children born with urinary reflux have a defect in a valve that is supposed to prevent urine from flowing out of the bladder and into the ureters.
 Children often outgrow primary urinary reflux as the ureters get longer and straighter.
 However, urinary reflux can cause permanent kidney damage.

-The pediatric urologists with Norton Children’s Urology, affiliated with the UofL School of Medicine, are fellowship trained in pediatric and adolescent urology specialty care.
-They have the expertise to treat urinary reflux in children.
-The condition, also called vesicoureteral reflux, or VUR, usually is diagnosed in infants and young children.
-Our specialists bring skill, respect and sensitivity to caring for your child’s urological needs.
+The pediatric urologists with Norton Children’s Urology, affiliated with the UofL School of Medicine, are fellowship trained and experienced in providing urology care to children and teens.
+Norton Children’s urologists bring skill, respect and sensitivity to caring for your child’s urological needs.

 Untreated UTIs can lead to kidney infections, which may cause permanent scarring in the kidneys.